SDB:Howto

 Categories

 Every SDB article should be accessible through the categories.
 You can find a list of available categories at Category:SDB.
-Add the categories at the beginning of the article:
+Add the categories at the bottom of the article:

 [[Category:SDB:8.0|C]] [[Category:SDB:Network|C]]